-We currently do not have any union officials in the Trust and there is therefore no facility time to report.
-We do, however, engage with our employees through 'Kite Strings' which is a group constituted of non-leadership staff representatives across the Trust.
-We have a separate fund for wellbeing which, in addition to supporting academies with long term sickness, is used to release staff for a number of activities including Kite Strings meetings, facilities time, TA training and jury service.
+There are currently no union officials in the Trust and there is therefore no facility time to report.
+The Trust does, however, engage with employees through 'Kite Strings' - a staff representative group - which is constituted of self-nominated, non-leadership employees from across the Trust.
+The Trust makes provision for a separate fund for wellbeing which, in addition to supporting academies with long term sickness, is used to release staff for a number of activities such as facilities time, TA training, jury service and includes Kite Strings meetings.